samblenny/pre_docs/README.md

 ### JTAG Cable

-*TODO: How to handle battery disconnect while gaining access to mainboard?
+*TODO: How to handle battery disconnect while gaining access to mainboard?*
+- *Is it even possible?*
-Is it even possible?
-Is the upper FPC blocked by the keyboard overlay?*
+- *Is the upper FPC connector blocked by the keyboard overlay?*
+- *What about the final production mainboard battery connector?*

 To attach the Precursor end of the JTAG cable:
 1. Remove Precursor Bezel (six Torx T3 screws)